-Efficient use of our space and manufacturing procedures results in minimal waste.
-We use the latest CNC optimising and cutting equipment, getting the very best out of all our timber and metals.
-We purchase the finest materials available and therefore will not allow any element of un-necessary waste.
-All operations from the design, through to going out to site are carried out under one roof and we are therefore not reliant on travelling for internal design and production meetings and excessive transportation of goods and materials.
+Efficient use of our space and manufacturing procedures results in minimal waste using the latest CNC optimising and cutting equipment for timber and metals.
+All operations from the design, through to going out to site are carried out under one roof and we are therefore not reliant on travelling for internal design and production meetings.

-Each Vale conservatory is completely pre-built here in our workshop; we are perhaps the only company in the United Kingdom to be in a position to do this.
-This process means that every single element will have been cut and fitted, and every component tested for fit for purpose before we arrive on site.
-All of this has a tremendous impact in reducing the length of the site installation process and meaning minimal disruption to you, in turn cutting down on un-necessary transportation to and from site.
+Each project is pre-built here in our workshop which means that every single element will have been cut and fitted, and every component tested to ensure it is fit for purpose before we arrive on site.
+This reduces the length of the site installation process meaning minimal disruption to you and cutting down on transportation to and from site.

-All our structures are built from timber purchased from well managed sustainable forests, therefore aiding the preservation of the world’s timber supplies.
-This is a policy that can be applied to each and every one of our conservatories and orangeries.
+All structures are built from timber purchased from well managed sustainable forests, therefore aiding the preservation of the world’s timber supplies.
+This policy is applied to every one of our conservatories and orangeries.

-Vale Garden Houses Ltd. has held for the last 8 years Chain of Custody Certifications for manufacturing from timber through the FSC® (Forestry Stewardship Council®) and PEFC™ (Programme for the Endorsement of Forest Certification™) schemes.
+For over 10 years Vale Garden Houses Ltd has held Chain of Custody Certifications for manufacturing from timber through the FSC® (Forestry Stewardship Council®) and PEFC™ (Programme for the Endorsement of Forest Certification™) schemes.
 The FSC and PEFC councils are independent, non-profit, non-governmental organisations.
-Chain of custody applies to all National Trust Conservatory and to bespoke projects on request.

-Our double glazed units are low E. Argon filled as standard this achieves a high level of insulation, whilst still providing a fine glaze-bar detail which many conservation officers throughout the UK find acceptable, especially for period properties.
+Our double glazed units are low E. Argon filled as standard therefore achieving a high level of insulation, whilst still providing a fine glaze-bar detail which many conservation officers throughout the UK find acceptable, especially for period properties.
 Roof glass has been fragility tested.

 Timber Research And Development Association (TRADA) membership is reliant on the use of products that perform to industry standards.
 TRADA also advise companies in best practice within the industry.
-Vale have been members of TRADA for many years and they are heavily involved in performance testing of our bronze window and door systems for wind and water pressure and other elements of our build.
+Vale has been a member of TRADA for many years and they are heavily involved in performance testing of our bronze window and door systems for wind and water pressure and other elements of our build.

 As part of Vale's environmental credentials we are conscientious regarding good management of our waste products and recycling, investing heavily in this area.

 All waste timber produced from our processes is put to good use.
-Sawdust and wood shavings are collected each month by a recycling company to be used as animal bedding.
+Sawdust and wood shavings are recycled as animal bedding.
 Timber offcuts are stored throughout the year and are incinerated through the winter for heating the factory.
-Some timber is given to a local company who cut it up to make kindling.
+Some timber is given to a local company to make kindling.

-All glass offcuts and breakages return to a glass company for recycling.
-Any offcuts of brass are returned to the manufacturers of our extrusions for recycling.
-The same applies to our aluminium.
+All glass offcuts and breakages return to glass producers for recycling.
+Any offcuts of metals used in our extrusions are returned to the manufacturer for recycling.

 Cardboard is sent for recycling for regeneration of packaging.
-Paper waste is shredded and used as packaging, or alternatively collected for recycling.
+Paper waste is also collected and recycled.

-In 1997 a group of Health & Safety and procurement professionals from across Great Britain worked with the Association of London Government to develop CHAS.
+In 1997 a group of Health & Safety and procurement professionals worked with the Association of London Government to develop CHAS.
 The two main objectives for CHAS were to improve health and safety standards across Great Britain and to reduce duplicated safety applications for both suppliers and buyers.